MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 changed for each block.
 There is no existing code to add entries to the `blocks_zkapps_commands` join table, it needs to be added.

-Because transaction statuses will contain account creation fee information, the processor will no longer require the temporizing hack to calculate that information.
+Because the `Breadcrumb_added` message will contain account creation fee information, the processor will no longer require the temporizing hack to calculate that information.
 The creation fee information will no longer be written to join tables, instead it will be written to the